Programs and Services

 - Friction or shear

-Rehabilitation is a treatment designed to facilitate a patient’s recovery time from injury, illness, or disease.
-HyOx offers both physical and respiratory therapy to patients as an adjunct treatment.
+Rehabilitation is a treatment designed to facilitate a patient’s recovery time from injury, illness or disease.
+In addition to hyperbaric oxygen therapy in a large, multi-patient chamber, HyOx offers both physical and respiratory therapy to patients.

 Integrated Physical Therapy and Wound Care